Back to Archive

 The Strategy Behind It

 The video worked because it was honest, funny, and specific.
-It didn't pretend to be a big brand.
+It didn't pretend to be a big brand — it leaned into being small, scrappy, and personal.
 It said exactly what it was: a better deal, delivered simply.
-The humor built trust.
+The humor built trust instantly.
 The directness built conversion.
-The behind-the-scenes scrappiness made it shareable.
+And the visible low-budget production made it shareable — people felt like they'd discovered something, not been sold to.

 04